stoqel33/ApteczkaProject/README.md

 # Apteczka - University Project
 ### General Info

 This project is a University Project, I decided to create medical kit app.
-The project is building with a back-end version with Node.js connecting with MongoDB Atlas and front-end version build witch React.
+The project is building with a back-end version with Node.js connecting with MongoDB Atlas and front-end version build with React.

 ## Front-end